pschatzmann/TinyRobotics/src/TinyRobotics/units/README.md

 - **Time.h**
   Defines the `Time` class for representing durations and time points in seconds, milliseconds, etc.

+- **Distance3D**
+  Represents a 3D distance or position vector with unit support.
+Provides methods to retrieve each component in any supported unit.

+- **Speed3D / Velocity3D**
+  Represents a 3D speed or velocity vector with unit support.
+Provides methods to retrieve each component in any supported unit.

+- **AngularVelocity3D**
+  Represents a 3D angular velocity vector with unit support.
+Provides methods to retrieve each component in any supported unit.

 ## Typical Usage

 - Represent and convert distances, angles, speeds, and times in a type-safe way.